diogoalmeida/pr2_controller_framework/README.md

 # PR2 Controller Framework #

 This repository stores the packages used to support manipulation experiments in a PR2 robot.
 It implements a set of cartesian controllers that share a common joint controller.
 The controllers run in the PR2 realtime loop and expose an actionlib interface to allow for remote execution.
+Works with ROS **hydro** or **indigo**.

 ## Packages in this repository ##